Craft leads Miami (OH) against Western Michigan

 Kalamazoo, Michigan; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: Miami (OH) visits Western Michigan after Kam Craft scored 40 points in Miami (OH)'s 92-80 victory over the Toledo Rockets.
+BOTTOM LINE: Miami (OH) takes on Western Michigan after Kam Craft scored 40 points in Miami (OH)'s 92-80 win against the Toledo Rockets.

-The Broncos have gone 4-7 in home games.
-Western Michigan is 4-9 when it turns the ball over less than its opponents and averages 10.4 turnovers per game.
+The Broncos are 4-7 on their home court.
+Western Michigan is 4-9 in games decided by at least 10 points.

-The RedHawks are 10-1 in conference matchups.
-Miami (OH) scores 81.9 points while outscoring opponents by 9.2 points per game.
+The RedHawks are 10-1 in MAC play.
+Miami (OH) has a 1-0 record in games decided by 3 points or fewer.

 TOP PERFORMERS: Javaughn Hannah is averaging 11.7 points for the Broncos.
 Chansey Willis Jr. is averaging 16.1 points over the last 10 games.

-Craft is scoring 14.9 points per game and averaging 2.8 rebounds for the RedHawks.
-Brant Byers is averaging 2.0 made 3-pointers over the last 10 games.
+Peter Suder is averaging 14.1 points and 3.4 assists for the RedHawks.
+Craft is averaging 12.5 points over the last 10 games.

 LAST 10 GAMES: Broncos: 4-6, averaging 71.8 points, 32.0 rebounds, 11.0 assists, 7.6 steals and 2.2 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 80.9 points per game.